jschomay/httpacman/notes.md

   - Cloak - enemies cant target Harry for a period of time
   - Decoy - clone of Harry that moves in interse directions, enemies target the clone
   - Some way to destroy an enemy, or trap it?
+  - Pointer - used to collect words?
+  - Escape portal - activates the 'R' key?

 - Animation/transition ideas:
   - On enter/exit world Harry fades in/out with 0's and 1's particles effect.
 Same on die, only bigger?